Matrix calculation with NumPy

 NumPy offers the possibility to search for certain elements in an array and create a new one

-It does this by creating a matrix of boolean indices, that is, it creates a new matrix indicating which positions we keep from the matrix and which we do not.
+This is done by creating a boolean index array, that is, it creates a new array that indicates which positions we keep from the original array and which ones we do not.

-Let's see an example of a boolean index array
+Let's look at an example of a boolean index matrix

 arr = np.array([37, 85, 12, 45, 69, 22])